pancode-dev/memorice/README.md

 - Customized Theme parent and colors for both Light and Dark themes.
 - Use of Material Design Components for Views.
 - Use of custom Resources (Styles, Dimens, Integers).
+- Switch between Light and Dark Theme on Icon Click.